 A team of 11 local women trained as village health workers serve supportively these villages, giving first aid, home advice, basic health education and doing daily dressings in the afternoons.

-from the daily doctor’s consultation, the Auroville Health Centre offers presently
+Apart from the daily doctor’s consultation, the Auroville Health Centre offers presently the following facilities:

 · Daytime 3-bed patient facility